 Staff were also encouraged to wear something pink for Wear it Pink day on 20 October, and we surprised staff with pink cotton candy on the day.

 Overall, nearly £500 was raised for Breast Cancer Now, the UK’s largest breast cancer research company.

-On Friday 29 September PlayItForward, in conjunction with and the ‘Great Campus Bake Off’ hosted a cake and coffee morning to raise money for Macmillan Cancer Support.
+On Friday 29 September PlayItForward, in conjunction with the ‘Great Campus Bake Off’ hosted a cake and coffee morning to raise money for Macmillan Cancer Support.